kimfucious/sakura/README.md

 Jekyll runs on Ruby.
 And it's assumed that you installed it per the prerequisites mentioned above.

-Run the following commands in the `kbj` folder to install the Bundler gem and them install all the gems in the `Gemfile`, using Bundler.
+Run the following commands in the `sakura` folder to install the Bundler gem and them install all the gems in the `Gemfile`, using Bundler.

 ```shell
 gem install bundler